eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* "It aims to provide a "Scalable, Portable and Distributed Gradient Boosting (GBM, GBRT, GBDT) Library".
 It runs on a single machine, as well as the distributed processing frameworks Apache Hadoop, Apache Spark, Apache Flink, and Dask.
 		* "XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples."
 		* XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.
++ Knowledge of sequence models and generative models.
++ skill set:
+	- We're looking for a Research Scientist to join Snap Inc!
+You'll work closely with our Research team to work on innovative problems that unlock new experiences for our users through computer vision, machine learning and graphics.
+Working closely with researchers and our engineering teams, you will develop technologies empowering our users and creators improving improving the experience on Snapchat for millions of people every day.
+In addition to impacting the company via products, researchers are encouraged to publish their results in top-tier journals and conferences.
+	- Beyond the application and interviews, Research Scientist candidates should prepare to provide detailed supporting materials including a research statement, references, biography, and a 60-minute presentation during the evaluation process.
+	- Invent novel technologies that enable new experiences for our users
+	- Push the boundaries of what is possible in machine learning, computer vision, and graphics
+	- Introduce major innovations that can result in product features or new areas of business
+	- Collaborate with research and engineering teams to impact products
+	- Contribute to the research community by publishing cutting edge research papers
+	- PhD in a technical field such as computer science or equivalent experience
+	- Experience in computer vision, machine learning, deep learning, graphics
+	- Successful record of publication in top-tier international research venues (e.g. ICLR, AAAI, NeurIPS, CVPR, ECCV, ICCV, SIGGRAPH)
+	- Programming experience in one or more of the following: Python, C, C++
+	- 1+ years of industrial or academic experience beyond internships or post doctoral positions
+	- Efficient and scalable algorithm design and problem solving skills
+	- Experience with projects that could impact our products
+	- Proven experience as a highly innovative, motivated, and self-directed researcher
+	- Ability to perform research that is justified and guided by business opportunities
+	- Ability to thrive in a fast-paced, ever-changing work environment
+	- Excitement for tough technical challenges
+	- Someone with a collaborative, positive, and team-oriented mindset
+	- Hands-on experience and fast prototyping skills
+	- Demonstrated ability in both research and development
++ skill set:
+	- We're looking for a Research Scientist to join Snap Inc!
+The mission of the lab is to create hardware and/or software approaches to computational imaging that enable new photographic functionalities and experiences that go beyond what is possible with traditional cameras and image processing methods.
+Our goal is to empower our users with new tools that allow them to communicate with each other more efficiently and in more creative ways than possible today.
+	- We are looking for a highly innovative, motivated, and self-directed researcher.
+Working from our New York, NY office, you work closely with other researchers and our engineering teams, you will tackle unique technical challenges such as developing techniques to enhance existing products, create new products, deploying algorithms to handle our scale, and improving the experience on Snapchat for millions of people every day.
+In addition to impacting the company via products, researchers are encouraged to publish their results in top-tier journals and conferences.
+	- Beyond the application and interviews, Research Scientist candidates should prepare to provide detailed supporting materials including a research statement, references, biography, and a 60-minute presentation during the evaluation process.
+	- Develop new imaging technologies that enhance visual communication on both handheld and wearable devices
+	- Develop new technologies that make it easier for users to interact with devices and well as for devices to interact with other devices
+	- Introduce major innovations that can result in product features or new areas of business
+	- Collaborate with the researchers and engineers to make important product decisions
+	- Develop skills to inspire and manage small or large groups of researchers and engineers
+	- PhD in a technical field such as computer science, electrical engineering, or equivalent experience
+	- 3+ years of research or industry experience
+	- 5+ years of research or industry experience
+	- Track record of innovative work in the area of computational imaging
+	- Experience or familiarity with imaging optics, illumination techniques, image processing, computer vision and computer graphics
+	- Ability to perform research that is justified and guided by business opportunities
+	- Ability to thrive in a fast-paced, ever-changing work environment
+	- Successful record of publication in top-tier international research venues
+	- Collaborative, positive, and team-oriented mindset
+	- Hands-on research experience and fast prototyping skills
+	- Ability to lead small group of talented researchers to deliver on a high-impact research project
++ skill set:
+	- SmartNews is a leading mobile app of news aggregation services.
+It analyzes millions of articles to deliver most engaging information with high quality in near-real time fashion to millions of users around the world.
+Our AI Foundation team is responsible to research and develop world-class AI algorithms that can be applied at large scale to accomplish our mission.
+It works on a range of content understanding, user modeling and recommendation problems, which include natural language processing tasks of classification, entity recognition, summarization, computer vision of image/video processing, collaborative filtering, etc. The team generally produce good content/user signals and state-of-art recommendation models to News Ranking/Ads Ranking team to deliver the world's high quality information to the people who need it.
+	- Responsibilities
+		* Set technical and research roadmap for AI Foundation or even company level machine learning roadmaps (at principal level) and able to lead its implementation
+		* The ability to solve hardest issues of AI Foundation team from fundamental algorithm development, implementation and optimization to deliver product metrics
+		* Lead cross-organizational projects to improve features/models that benefit company OKR
+		* Set visions for company’s research direction to be industry leading in areas of personalized discovery and related areas
+		* In this position, you are expected to utilize your industry leading expertise on one or more of following R&D areas to provide cutting edge solutions or core technologies for SmartNews recommendation systems (Ads, News, etc).
+At principal level, you are required to have overall understanding of corporate AI landscape, and set visions/roadmaps in its directions
+		* General Machine Learning, Deep Learning
+		* Natural Language Processing (entity recognition, categorization, text embedding, etc)
+		* Computer Vision, Image Processing
+		* Knowledge Graph
+		* Recommendation, Collaborative Filtering Algorithms
+		* Be great mentor to other machine learning scientists
+		* Promote AI first culture and distill AI mindset across engineering teams (principal level)
+	- Minimum Qualifications
+		* 8+ years of experience in designing and implementing state-of-the-art machine learning algorithms, and applying them to real world problems
+		* Industry leading expertise in certain domain of machine learning techniques, especially in deep learning, natural language processing, recommendation systems, computer visions
+		* Long term track record of successfully deliver improvement of features/models to production systems with high impact by working across teams and organizations
+		* Influential publications at top industry conferences/journals, well recognized in the industry for the domain of expertise
+		* Strong mentors of senior machine learning scientists and able to grow them to the next level
+		* Good written and spoken communication skills, can work across functional teams
+		* Strong coding abilities in multiple programming languages (e.g. Java, C++, Python, Scala)
+		* Ph.D in computer science, mathematics, physics or other quantitative fields
+	- Preferred Qualifications
+		* Strong interest in news media and our mission
+		* Strong domain expertise in recommendation algorithms
 + skill set:
 	- We use regression, Bayesian methods, tree-based learners, SVM, RF, XGBOOST, time series modelling, dimensionality reduction, SEM, GLM, GLMM, clustering etc on a regular basis.
 	- Ability to deliver AIML based solutions around a host of domains and problems, with some of them being: Customer Segmentation & Targeting, Propensity Modelling, Churn Modelling, Lifetime Value Estimation, Forecasting, Recommender Systems, Modelling Response to Incentives, Marketing Mix Optimization, Price Optimization